 - juice of one small lemon

 - mineral salt & pepper to taste

-In a medium size pot, bring water, lentils, bay leafs and garlic powder to a boil.
+Lentils: In a medium size pot, bring water, lentils, bay leafs and garlic powder to a boil.
 Cover, reduce heat and simmer for 20 minutes.
 We want them tender but still holding their shape.
 Remove from heat, let cool a few minutes and drain.

-While lentils are cooking start your vinaigrette.
+Dressing: While lentils are cooking start your vinaigrette.
 In a small bowl, whisk together the olive oil, balsamic vinegar, dijon mustard, lemon juice, salt & pepper.
 Set aside.

-Next, prepare your greens and remaining salad ingredients using as much or little as you like.
+Produce: Next, prepare your greens and remaining salad ingredients using as much or little as you like.

-Once lentils are done, prepare your salad by laying your greens first, then add 2/3 – 3/4 cup or so of lentils and toss gently.
+Serve: Prepare your salad by laying your greens first, then add 2/3 – 3/4 cup or so of lentils and toss gently.
 Top with tomatoes, scallions and a good sprinkling of mineral salt and fresh cracked pepper.
 Or simply lay your greens and top with lentils and remaining salad ingredients without tossing at all if you rather.
 No rules here, do what feels best for you!